paulbonin/Owkin-PIK3CA-mutation-detection/README.md

 For each tile, MoCo v2 features were extracted using a Wide ResNet-50-2 pre-trained on TCGA-COAD (histopathology images dataset).
 Each feature vector has a length of 2048.

-Therefore, each slide was represented by a 1000 x 2048 featur matrix.
+Therefore, each slide was represented by a 1000 x 2048 feature matrix.

-## The challenge
+## 🏋️ The challenge

 The goal of the challenge was to predict whether a patient was a carrier of a genetic mutation of the gene PIK3CA, given a histology slide.

 For each slide, the model output must be a float number between 0.0 and 1.0 representing the probability of PIK3CA mutation.

-## My approach
+## 👉 My approach

-Based on the idea that a genetic mutation is diffuse (as opposed to a cancerous mutation, which is localized), I decided to broadcast the label of the slide to each of its corresponding tile.
+Based on the idea that a genetic mutation is diffuse (as opposed to a cancerous mutation, which is localized), I decided to broadcast the label of the slide to each of its associated tile.
+By doing so, I had a binary-labelled set of 344,000 vectors of length 2048.

+Then, I built a deep convolutional network based on 1-D convolutional layers using the tile feature vectors.
+The reasonning behind this was to levy the fact that ResNet preserves the geometrical structure of the input image.